bisand/node-red-contrib-tibber-api/README.md

 ### Tibber data (*tibber-data*)
 **TODO!**
 Select from a set of predefined queries to retrieve data from Tibber API.

+### Configuration node (*tibber-api-endpoint*)
+When configuring regular tibber nodes, you will have to create or select the configuration from the property **API Endpoint**.
+Here you can specify **Query URL**, **WebSocket URL** and **API Key**.
+This configuration can easily be used by any Tibber nodes.
+This will greatly simplyfy changing of urls and API key, since the change happens on all nodes using the configuration.

 ## Examples
 <details>